hturnbull93/portfolio/README.md

 I added more Markdown files for 6 projects, adding copy.

 I also restructured the location of the images, in the frontmatter the image filename and extension is specified, and the projectCard component constructs the path to the image in the projects directory.

+### To Do

+- Use React Helmet to add metadata to the head.
+- Add project pages.
+- Add blog list page.
+- Add contact page.

 <!-- Links -->